 “Have nothing to do with irreverent, silly myths.
 Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.”
 (1 Timothy 4:7-8 ESV) For most of my life I exercised, since … Continue reading How Do We Train for Godliness?

 Theology & Life exists for many reasons, but in this video I go over the main two. https://youtu.be/1K0FAfde_XE

-Inspired by Dane Ortlund's book Gentle and Lowly, I made a video taking about an amazing paragraph in it where Ortlund writes about how God's affection–his heart's disposition–for us is not based on our loveliness.
-I pray your blessed by it.
+Inspired by Dane Ortlund's book Gentle and Lowly, I made a video taking about an amazing paragraph in it where Ortlund writes about how God's affection--his heart's disposition--for us is not based on our loveliness.
+I pray your blessed by it. https://youtu.be/B4U6hQX7pTA

-There’s a hilarious episode of The Office where an employee–ahem–uses the bathroom in Michael Scott’s office.
+There’s a hilarious episode of The Office where an employee--ahem--uses the bathroom in Michael Scott’s office.
 While waiting for it to be cleaned, Michael looks over at Stanley (who is African American) and says: “I am a victim of a hate crime.
 Stanley knows what I’m talking about.”
 To which Stanley, rather annoyed, retorts: “That’s … Continue reading Disagreement Doesn’t Equal Hatred

-This year has been one crazy ride–and it's still not over!
+This year has been one crazy ride--and it's still not over!
 Of course, we are still dealing with racial tensions and the coronavirus, but we have all been dealing with the ever-annoying, nonstop ruckus that is the 2020 election.
-Even though the election is over–yes, it's over–we are being inundated with claims of fraud and … Continue reading Do you care more about politics than Jesus?
+Even though the election is over--yes, it's over--we are being inundated with claims of fraud and … Continue reading Do you care more about politics than Jesus?